 It seems obvious that shipping something across the country will cost more than sending it to the next state over.
 However, distance in LTL shipping isn’t just about miles.
 The specific route, or shipping lane, your freight travels is just as important.
 A high-traffic lane between two major cities like Los Angeles and Dallas will likely have more competitive pricing than a route to a remote, rural location.
 Carriers have established networks, and costs are lower when your freight moves along their most efficient paths.
 Fuel surcharges, which fluctuate with fuel prices, are also calculated based on distance and can significantly impact your final bill.
 Understanding your most common shipping lanes helps you identify where you have the most leverage.

-Freight classifications and NMFC codes
+Understanding Freight Class and NMFC Codes

 Every LTL shipment is assigned a freight class based on the National Motor Freight Classification (NMFC) standard.
 This system groups commodities into 18 different classes, from Class 50 (low cost) to Class 500 (high cost).
 The classification is determined by four key factors: density, stowability (how easily it can be loaded with other freight), handling (any special requirements), and liability (the value and risk of damage or theft).
 Getting the classification right is essential.
 An incorrect class can lead to a carrier reclassification and a surprise invoice for a much higher rate.
 A thorough invoice audit can often uncover these costly errors and help you correct them for future shipments.